 ABOUT THE SOLAR PANELS…

 They are 58.7” x 26.625” and are perfect for small spaces.
-They can be connected in series for 24v and 48v systems.
+These panels can be connected in series for 24v and 48v systems.
 These panels are not flimsy.
 They are hardy 3.2mm tempered glass fronts.
 The 3 buss bar mono crystalline cells make these panels perfect for low light areas.
 They have 40mm heavy duty frames that can be used to bolt down or clamp system.
 Each panel has the same diodes as all other manufacturers.
 Each panel has a transferable 25 year limited output warranty in which a copy will be sent in packaging.
 We have been in business for 10 years and are happy to bring new products to the market.

-Our new solar panels arrived timely and very well packaged, demonstrating that HIGHTEC Solar truly cares about its product.
-The dimensions of the panels are 58.7 inches long by 26.625 inches wide.
 They weigh 41 pounds each.
-Performance specs are 18.73 volts, 8.62 amps at 165 watts.
-They can be wired in 12, 24 or 48 volt series.
+Their performance specs are 18.73 volts, 8.62 amps at 165 watts and can be wired in 12, 24 or 48 volt series.

-HIGHTEC Solar Inc. offers other sized and output capacity solar panels needed for your personal install.
+Hightec Solar Inc. offers other sized and output capacity solar panels needed for your personal install.

 TIP: We periodically inspect and clean our solar panels at least once, even twice a month depending on weather and dust factor.